refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useStepsForm.md

 This hook returns a set of useful values to render steps form.
 Given current value, you should have a way to render your form items conditionally with this index value.

-Here, we're going to use a `switch` statement to render the form items based on the current step.
+Here, we're going to use a `switch` statement to render the form items based on the `currentStep`.

 ```tsx
 import { HttpError, useSelect } from "@pankod/refine-core";